Research Paper By Theano Kalavana, Business Coach, CYPRUS

 Mindfulness is one of the frameworks and B.A.L.A.N.C.E. is one of the models that can be used in coaching to help leaders managing their emotional skills.
-Of course in the present era in which coaches need to manage through VUCA (volatility, uncertainty, complexity and ambiguity) in business, it is a necessity for the coach to develop further frameworks, models and skills when working within virtual communication with leaders in order to help them to strengthen their emotional management skills.
+Of course in the present era in which coaches need to manage through VUCA (volatility, uncertainty, complexity, and ambiguity) in business, it is a necessity for the coach to develop further frameworks, models, and skills when working within virtual communication with leaders to help them to strengthen their emotional management skills.

-Finally, no matter what the concept or the mean of coaching will be (virtual or face to face) coaching process and relationship will always be a safe space that allows the leader to develop awareness and make a shift in skills, behaviours and actions.
-Additionally, coach – leader relation will always act as a role model for the relation leader is creating with his/her people.
+Finally, no matter what the concept or the mean of coaching will be (virtual or face to face) coaching process and relationship will always be a safe space that allows the leader to develop awareness and make a shift in skills, behaviors, and actions.
+Additionally, coach–leader relation will always act as a role model for the relation leader is creating with his/her people.

 Cooper, R. K., & Sawaf, A. (1997).
-Executive EQ: Emotional Intelligence in leadership and organisations.New York: Grosset/Putman.
+Executive EQ: Emotional Intelligence in leadership and organizations.New York: Grosset/Putman.

 Eisenberg, N. (2000).
 Empathy and sympathy.
 In M. Lewis & J.M.Haviland-Jones (Eds.), Handbook of emotions (pp.677-691).
 New York: Guilford Press.